Do you feel a sense of entitlement slowly creeping into your family?

-Many of the houses in the Colonias barely stand up straight because they are built with a mixture of plywood, cinderblocks, metal scraps, and tar paper.
+Additionally, many of the houses in the Colonias barely stand up straight because they are built with a mixture of plywood, cinderblocks, metal scraps, and tar paper.

 Residents have extension cords running from one shanty to another trying to get electricity to their shelters.
-Some shelters are little better than a cardboard box.
+Some shelters are a little better than a cardboard box.

-While driving through the area, I saw one make-shift home that had three “walls” (scrap wood) barely secured and no roof.
+While driving through the area, I saw one makeshift home that had three “walls” (scrap wood) barely secured and no roof.
 A baby was sitting outside of the “home” in the 100-degree heat left in a stroller by himself.
 There was no one around.

 It smelled like death.
 Yes, death has a smell.

-We found dead rats under the house that had been meticulously slit open and gutted.
+What’s more, we found dead rats under the house that had been meticulously slit open and gutted.
 It appeared they had been eating the rats for food.
 This still haunts me.
 I don’t know how they were living this way.

 True happiness is not found in a bigger house, a faster car, or a better job.
-It is found in giving to others who will never be able to pay you back.
+On the contrary, true happiness is found in giving to others who will never be able to pay you back.